Skip to content

 • Configurable quotas: Automatic inode quota calculation based on storage size

-• GID caching: Project GID values are cached in memory until server restart to reduce external API calls
+• GID caching: Project GID values are cached in memory until server restart to reduce API calls

-• Mock data support: Development/testing mode with generated target item data
+• Mock data support: Development/testing mode with generated target item data and fallback GID values

 • Flexible configuration: Customizable file system types and quota coefficients